Newquay Junior Academy Vision – Mission statement

 Newquay Junior Academy Curriculum and Values

-At Newquay Junior Academy our curriculum is underpinned by the values that we as an Academy hold dear.
-The curriculum is the vehicle by which the school achieves its core objective of educating children in the skills, knowledge and understanding that they need in order to lead fulfilling lives.
+At Newquay Junior Academy our curriculum is underpinned by four key values.
+The curriculum is the vehicle by which the academy achieves its core objective of educating children in the skills, knowledge and understanding that they need in order to lead fulfilling lives.

-These are the main values of our academy, upon which we have based our curriculum:
+These are the main values upon which we have based our curriculum:

 - Our community

 We value the importance of each person in our community.
 We organise our curriculum so that we promote co-operation and understanding between all members of our community.